brainy1999/LED-Arduino-Class/README.md

     dimbutton(int time) = turns led on or off depending on what the led's state is through dimming. //ANALOG PIN ONLY

-LEDArray = sets up an array of LEDs
+LEDArray = sets up an array of single color LEDs

-ColorLEDArray = sets up an array of color LEDs
+    LEDArray(array) = creates an array of LEDs (TAKES AN ARRAY TO RUN).

-    gradientcolor(delay) = runs a command for 1020 ticks to gradient change a color from RED - GREEN - BLUE - RED.
-Delay will set the speed of color change.